-Ina Garten Net Worth: Ina Garten is an American television personality and author who has a net worth of $60 million.
+Ina Garten is an American television personality and author who has a net worth of $120 million.
+That is a combined net worth with her husband of several decades, investment banker Jeffrey Garten.
 She is best known as the host of the Emmy Award-winning Food Network Barefoot Contessa franchise.
 Garten is also a former White House nuclear policy analyst.

 The store had been named by its original owner in tribute to the 1954 film starring Ava Gardner.
 Garten kept the name when she took over and cited that it meshed well with her idea of an "elegant but earthy lifestyle."
 Within a year, Garten moved the Barefoot Contessa across Main Street to a larger property, which it quickly outgrew.
 They relocated again in 1985 to the prosperous Long Island village of East Hampton.
 The store expanded over seven times its original size and specialized in local delicacies such as lobster Cobb salad and locally made cheeses and locally grown produce.
 Garten did much of the cooking herself but also employed local chefs and bakers as the business grew.
 She garnered praise from celebrity clientele such as Steven Speilberg and Lauren Bacall.

 In 1996, she sold the store to two employees, Amy Forst and Parker Hodges, who continued the traditions Garten instilled.
 In 2004, the store closed permanently due to lease negotiation failure.